 Your body uses iron, a mineral, to make hemoglobin.
 This helps your blood carry oxygen throughout the body.
 If you aren’t getting enough iron, this can limit oxygen flow and anemia may develop.

 If you show up at the doctor’s office looking pale, especially around the eyes, and complaining of constant chills and exhaustion, your doctor is likely to test for iron deficiency.
 Other symptoms include bruising, dry skin and a bloated feeling.

 Who is most at risk for iron deficiency anemia?

 Women.
 “By far, women are more at risk of iron deficiency, which can start with the onset of menstrual cycles,” Dr. Brill says.
 Women also are at a greater risk of auto immune disorders and hypothyroidism, which may cause anemia.
-Pregnant women may need iron supplements, as well as babies who are solely breast-fed after six months.
+Pregnant people may need iron supplements, as well as babies who are solely breast-fed after six months.

 Older adults.
 As you age, your appetite typically decreases.
 Your more meager meals may lack good sources of iron.